 Amsterdammers generally don’t speak French, Spanish, Italian or any other foreign language.
 Do not try to ask anything in a language other than English (or Dutch).
 It’s not appreciated to just ask anything in French to a Dutchman – assuming that he or she also speaks French.
 The Dutch will look at you strange and wonder why you do not speak English.

-It’s common practice and appreciated to make a reservation for restaurants in Amsterdam and in the Red Light District.
+It’s common practice and appreciated to make a reservation at restaurants in Amsterdam and in the Red Light District.

 Don’t argue or fight with bouncers.
 It’s a waste of time and when push comes to shove.
 Bouncers will kick your ass.
 If you don’t like their house rules, just go elsewhere (and write a negative review online).

 It is forbidden by law to drink alcohol on the streets of Amsterdam’s Red Light District.
 The fine is 95 euro.
 Moreover, most residents do not appreciate it when people drink alcohol publicly or at the canal-sides.

 You can not enter a (cannabis) coffeeshop when you are under the age of 18.
 Also know that coffeeshop owners have to close their doors as soon as the police notice if minors are present.

-Do not buy any drugs from dealers standing in the streets.
+Do not buy any drugs from street dealers.
 This is illegal and they mostly sell fake drugs anyway.

 If you don’t have any experience in smoking cannabis, but want to try it whilst visiting the Red Light District, make sure that you have a filled stomach before you start.
 Whilst smoking weed have some sugary drink (cola) on hand for when you might feel dizzy.
 Also check 10 Tips For Using Drugs in Amsterdam.

 It’s recommended to follow these 20 customs that are part of the Amsterdam Red Light District.